-- 1. Tune to the station or channel you want to memorize.
-Wait 5 seconds for best tuning.

-Memory buttons on Top of Radio - 2.
-Press and Hold the desired Memory Button for two seconds or until you hear a beep.
+- 1) Tune to the station or channel you want to memorize. - Press and Hold the desired Memory Button for two seconds or until you hear a beep.
 The station or channel is then memorized.

 The display will show the memory number.
-1 2 3 4 5